Post Overview: List of the Best Things to Do in SoHo

 The best NYC shopping is done by getting lost, so allow yourself to roam from one block to the next aimlessly.
 Just make sure you start with the most impressive shopping street in NYC first, Broadway.

-Further Reading: 30 SPREE-WORTHY Stores in SoHo (Happy Local’s Guide)
+Further Reading: Need help deciding where to shop?
+Check out our guide on 30 SPREE-WORTHY Stores in SoHo (Happy Local’s Guide)

 - Cast Iron tour